 How to Sell Stock Photos (and Use Them as an Advertising Tool)

 Now we get to the good part: making that money!
-Here’s a few tips on where to peddle your best stock images, and how to use stock photos to drive potential clients to your online portfolio website—and become clients.
+Here are a few tips on where and how to sell stock photography and how to use stock photos to drive potential clients to your online portfolio website—and become clients.
 Learning how to sell stock photos for beginners can seem challenging at first; If you are looking to become a stock photographer, let these selling stock photography tips be your guide:

 Get to Know the Stock Photography Agencies